Business Management

 Learning Outcomes:

-Upon completing this course, students understand the relevance and effectiveness of strategic marketing decisions.
+Upon completing this course, alumni understand the relevance and effectiveness of strategic marketing decisions.
 They are able to name the goals, tasks and challenges of strategic marketing.
 Moreover, they understand to analytically apply the methods, concepts and tools in a strategy development process and to derive relevant implications, which develops their critical refection and holistic thinking skills.
-In addition, students are able to clearly convey and present their ideas and opinions in questions of marketing strategy.
+In addition, alumni are able to clearly convey and present their ideas and opinions in questions of marketing strategy.

 Superior module: